hannobraun/caterpillar/daily.md

 These are my daily thoughts on Caterpillar.
 If you have any questions, comments, or feedback, please [get in touch](mailto:hello@hannobraun.com).

+## 2024-04-23

+I've been talking about how to step through Caterpillar programs, forward and backward, undoing and redoing changes to their state.
+But so far, I've completely glossed over the topic of I/O. How would that interact with such a capability?

+Graphics are typically re-rendered every frame, based on the current frame.
+So it wouldn't matter in that case.
+File I/O could work, if instructions/events carry enough information to rewind changes there too.
+With a log file, you could acknowledge the rewind by logging a message about it, then just continue from there.

+What's not at all clear to me, is how to hook I/O into this whole system in the first place.
+It seems pretty straight-forward on the instruction level.
+But what about Event Sourcing?
+That's designed to explicitly _not_ do any I/O when applying events.
+More to think about, for sure.

 ## 2024-04-22

 If Caterpillar's interactivity can be more effective if the application is built